 Eel is never served raw at restaurants, and it’s usually more expensive than other fish since it needs more care to cook it safely.
 The blood can also cause muscle cramps or interact with your heart in dangerous ways.

 Most importantly, catfish are bottom feeders and don’t care about what they eat.
 They consume other fish that fall to the bottom of the pond and die.
-When you eat catfish, you can’t be sure that they haven’t eaten anything harmful to your body.
+When you eat catfish, you can’t be sure they haven’t eaten anything harmful to your body.

 Bottom-feeding fish are much more likely to have high levels of harmful chemicals in their bodies since they live in the mud.
 They can be concentrated in the fish, making them more dangerous for you to eat.